smcasillas1/Capstone/README.md

      4. Transposed data into veritical format
      5. Pivoted all crime types into one column
      6. Pivoted all crime type count into one column
-     7. Named/Verified the column titles appropriately
+     7. Named/Verified each column titles appropriately
-     8. Formatted each column to appropriate data type
+     8. Formatted each column appropriately

 - Python's Data Cleaning Steps: Webscraping Cities/Counties Websites and Wrangling related data